 2.1.2 Initial Access to Online IESO

-Once the Participation Agreement is executed by the IESO, all of the applicant's mandatory organization contacts will be provided with initial access to Online IESO, which they will be notified of via email from Online IESO.
-The initial access will allow applicable mandatory contacts to complete their assigned Manage Participation procedures (i.e., Actions) in Online IESO.
+All of the applicant's mandatory organization contacts are created in Online IESO, and an account activation email provided to them.
+Mandatory contacts can complete their assigned Manage Participation procedures (i.e., Actions) in Online IESO.